Threshold of originality: Japan

-Cup Noodles packaging design is not eligible for copyright protection.
+The packaging design of Cup Noodles is not eligible for copyright protection in Japan.

-Logos composed of geometric shapes and texts are uncopyrightable in Japan.
-This example shows the logo for the Love Live! multimedia franchise.

 In Japanese copyright law, a work is considered eligible for protection when it is "a production in which thoughts or sentiments are expressed in a creative way and which falls within the literary, scientific, artistic or musical domain."

 In a case law, Nissin Foods lost the case for the design of Cup Noodles packaging.
 Tokyo High Court ruled that although the shape is stylised, the text is in a normal arrangement and keeps its function of being read as a sequence of letters.

 Japanese courts have decided that to be copyrightable, a text logo needs to have artistic appearance that is worth artistic appreciation.
 Logos composed merely of geometric shapes and texts are also not copyrightable in general.

 Switzerland

 A Swiss court considered this photograph of Christoph Meili to lack "individual character".

 Copyright law of Switzerland defines works as being "creations of the mind, literary or artistic, that have an individual character."
 In a 2003 decision, the Federal Supreme Court of Switzerland ruled that a photo of Bob Marley taken at a concert by a spectator with a handheld camera was eligible for protection, because it had the required individual character by virtue of the aesthetic appeal of the picture, combined with the orientation of the picture's components and the distribution of light and shadow.
 It also found that the photograph was a "creation of the mind" by being shot at a specific time during the singer's movement on the stage.

 By contrast, in the 2004 case Blau Guggenheim v.
 British Broadcasting Corporation, the Court found that a photo, shot by a reporter to document Christoph Meili with the files he had taken from his employer, lacked individual character.
 It found that the scope of conceptual and technical possibilities was not exploited, and that the photograph did not distinguish itself in any way from what was common use.

 However, in an amendment to Swiss copyright law that took effect on 1 April 2020, "photographic depictions and depictions of three-dimensional objects produced by a process similar to that of photography" are now eligible for copyright, even if they do not display individual character, although their creation must still be the result of "human actions", and they are subject to a shorter copyright term (50 years after production rather than 70 years after the death of the author).